 Attendance and participation are required in the course and count approximately 10 percent of the final grade.
-Students should attend class and be punctual; avoid late arrivals and early departures because they are disruptive to the class.
-Students who miss several classes, or who frequently arrive late or leave early, should expect to receive a lowered grade in the course.
-When scoring participation, I consider how frequent, valuable, and constructive a student's contributions are to seminar discussions, group work, and other activities.
-This component also includes leading classroom discussions when assigned, completing several short homework-type assignments during the semester, and responding to ad hoc requests.
-I also differentiate between required and spontaneous participation: the latter weighs more heavily here.
+Students should attend class and be punctual.
+Avoid arriving late or leaving early because this is disruptive to the class.
+Students who miss excessive class time should expect to receive a lowered grade in the course, regardless of their performance on graded assignments.
+When scoring participation, I first consider the student's attendance record because this is a prerequisite for participation.
+Then I consider how frequent, valuable, and constructive the student's contributions have been to seminar discussions, and how responsive they have been to course assignments and my specific requests during the semester.
+I also differentiate between required and spontaneous participation: the latter weighs more heavily.